SE-ML/se-ml.github.io/_best_practices/01-data-share.md

 image: #
 photocredit: #

-intent: Avoid data duplication, data bottlenecks transfer or large data sets. #
+intent: Avoid data duplication, data bottlenecks, or unnecessary transfer of large data sets. #
 motivation: The amount of data processed by machine learning models is higher than usual software systems, raising concerns related to duplication, transfer, storage, and traceability.
 Making the data sets available on shared infrastructure helps mitigate these issues. #
 applicability: Data availability on shared infrastructure should be applied to any machine learning application.
 related: #